temporalio/documentation/docs/server-production-deploy.md

 ---
 id: server-production-deployment
-title: Production self-hosted deployment of Temporal Server
+title: Temporal Server self-hosted production deployment
 sidebar_label: Production deployment
 ---

 ## Overview

-While it is easy to [quick start for local development](https://docs.temporal.io/docs/server-quick-install), there is a lot of nuance to a production deployment of Temporal Server, because it is highly use-case and infrastructure dependent.

-It is impossible for us to document every permutation, so we instead focus on giving you what you need to know to deploy Temporal Server from first principles.
+While a lot of effort has been made to easily run and test the Temporal Server in a development environment (see the [Quick install guide](/docs/server-quick-install)), there is far less of an established framework for deploying Temporal to a live (production) environment.
+That is because the set up of the Server depends very much on the intended use-case and the hosting infrastructure.

+This page is dedicated to providing a "first principles" approach to self-hosting the Temporal Server.
-We remain accessible to you via the [Community forum](https://community.temporal.io/) or [Slack](https://join.slack.com/t/temporalio/shared_invite/zt-kfgfjuye-L8gCQVRhPykA2td8pk7eTQ) for further questions.
+As a reminder, experts are accessible via the [Community forum](https://community.temporal.io/) and [Slack](https://join.slack.com/t/temporalio/shared_invite/zt-kfgfjuye-L8gCQVRhPykA2td8pk7eTQ) should you have any questions.

+## Setup principles

+### Prerequisites

-1. **Prerequisites**:  Temporal Server is a Go application which [you can import](https://docs.temporal.io/docs/server-options) or run as a binary.
+The Temporal Server is a Go application which you can [import](https://docs.temporal.io/docs/server-options) or run as a binary.

-    - The other minimum requirement is a database - we support Cassandra, MySQL, or PostgreSQL.
+The minimum dependency is a database.
+The Server supports [Cassandra](https://cassandra.apache.org/), [MySQL](https://www.mysql.com/), or [PostgreSQL](https://www.postgresql.org/).
 Further dependencies are only needed to support optional features.
-For example: enhanced workflow search (with ElasticSearch), monitoring & observability (Prometheus & Grafana), and multi-cluster replication (including cross-data-center).
+For example, enhanced Workflow search can be achieved using [ElasticSearch](/docs/server-elasticsearch-setup).
+And, monitoring and observability are available with [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).

-    - Please see our [versions & dependencies doc](https://docs.temporal.io/docs/server-versions-and-dependencies/) for precise versions we support together with their features.
+See the [versions & dependencies page](/docs/server-versions-and-dependencies/) for precise versions we support together with these features.

-2. **Configuration**: You will want to configure `development.yaml` with at least the [`global`](https://docs.temporal.io/docs/server-configuration/#global) and [`persistence`](https://docs.temporal.io/docs/server-configuration/#persistence) parameters.
-A full configuration reference is available [here](https://docs.temporal.io/docs/server-configuration).
+### Configuration

+At minimum, the `development.yaml` file needs to have the [`global`](/docs/server-configuration/#global) and [`persistence`](https://docs.temporal.io/docs/server-configuration/#persistence) parameters defined.

+The [Server configuration reference](/docs/server-configuration) has a more complete list of possible parameters.

+### Scaling and Metrics

-3. **Scaling and Metrics**: Once your Temporal instance is running, you will want to watch key metrics to understand system health and scaling needs.
-Temporal maintains a set of [Grafana dashboards](https://github.com/temporalio/dashboards) you can use as a starting point.
+Once your instance of the Server is running, you can watch for key metrics to understand the system health and scaling needs.
+You can use these [Grafana dashboards](https://github.com/temporalio/dashboards) as a starting point.

 At a high level, you will want to track these 3 categories of metrics:

-    - **Service Metrics**: For each request by service handler we emit `service_requests`, `service_errors`, and `service_latency` metric with type, operation, and namespace tags.
-This gives you basic visibility into service usage and allows you to look request rates across services, namespaces or even operations.
+- **Service metrics**: For each request made by the service handler we emit `service_requests`, `service_errors`, and `service_latency` metrics with `type`, `operation`, and `namespace` tags.
+This gives you basic visibility into service usage and allows you to look at request rates across services, namespaces and even operations.

-    - **Persistence Metrics**: Temporal emits `persistence_requests`, `persistence_errors` and `persistence_latency` metrics for each persistence operation.
-These metrics are tagged with operation tag to allow getting request rates, error rates or latencies per operation.
-These are super useful to identify issues caused by database problems.
+- **Persistence metrics**: The Server emits `persistence_requests`, `persistence_errors` and `persistence_latency` metrics for each persistence operation.
+These metrics include the `operation` tag such that you can get the request rates, error rates or latencies per operation.
+These are super useful in identifying issues caused by the database.

-    - **Workflow Stats**: Temporal also emits counters on completion of workflows.
-These are super useful in getting overall stats about workflow completion.
-Use `workflow_success`, `workflow_failed`, `workflow_timeout`, `workflow_terminate` and `workflow_cancel` counters for each type of workflow completion.
-They are also tagged with namespace tag.
+- **Workflow stats**: The Server also emits counters on Workflows complete.
+These are  useful in getting overall stats about Workflow completions.
+Use `workflow_success`, `workflow_failed`, `workflow_timeout`, `workflow_terminate` and `workflow_cancel` counters for each type of Workflow completion.

-    More details can be found [in our forums](https://community.temporal.io/t/metrics-for-monitoring-server-performance/536/3).

-4. **Debugging**: *to be completed*
+They are also include the `namespace` tag.
+Additional information is available in [this forum post](https://community.temporal.io/t/metrics-for-monitoring-server-performance/536/3).

+### Debugging

+Coming soon.

 ## Further Reading

-A full understanding of [Temporal Server Architecture](https://docs.temporal.io/docs/server-architecture/) will help you debug and troubleshoot production deployment issues.
+Understanding the [Temporal Server architecture](https://docs.temporal.io/docs/server-architecture/) can help you debug and troubleshoot production deployment issues.

 ## External Runbooks